Catawba Island Township, Ohio: Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Tourism and recreation

 Catawba Island is a very popular summer destination as part of Ohio's Vacationland region.
 The long and protected shoreline provides multiple marinas and cottage communities.
 The Lake Erie Islands including the Bass Islands, Kelleys, and Pelee are all easily accessible.
-The Miller Ferry which is able to carry cars, trucks, and pedestrians to and from the islands operates off the tip of the peninsula.
+The Miller Boat Line which is able to carry cars, trucks, and pedestrians to and from the islands operates off the tip of the peninsula.